navgurukul/newton/js-if-else/Exercises-Debug/Question-1.md

-Output that we want is Both are same.
+Output Should be "Both are same".
 Debug the question as per output.

 ```javascript
 let isTrue = "True";
 if(isTrue){